 There are five main approaches for waterproofing your basement to get rid of your water damage problems with basement drainage.

-- You can install proper gutters, gutters, and correct grading.
-This simply gets the water away from the house, so the water runs away from the foundation.
+- Install proper gutters and correct grading.
+This method gets the water away from the house, so the water runs away from the foundation.
 Sometimes this can simply fix the problem by getting the water away from the house.

 - Installing an exterior drainage system can solve the problem also.
 It is the most costly but is the most effective at water control approach.